 Take time to:

-- Explain to your SDRs what a buyer persona
+- Explain to your SDRs what an Ideal Customer Persona is

 - Teach them how to determine quality leads

 In some companies, the earnings of SDRs depend on the number of quality leads they passed to Account Executives.
 However, we suggest introducing these reimbursement systems carefully.
-If you can’t provide many quality contacts, your SDRs won’t be able to generate leads that fit your buyer persona.
-You’ll simply put additional stress onto your employees.
+If you can’t provide many quality contacts, your SDRs won’t be able to generate leads that fit your Ideal Customer Profile.
+You’ll simply put additional stress on your employees.

 Even if you’re 100% sure about the excellence of your researchers,